Bonnie Burstow

-Bonnie Burstow (March 6, 1945 – January 4, 2020) was a Canadian psychotherapist, author, and anti-psychiatry scholar.
-She was a professor in the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+Bonnie Judith Burstow (née Grower; March 6, 1945 – January 4, 2020) was a Canadian psychotherapist, professor, author, feminist and anti-psychiatry activist.
+A professor at the Ontario Institute for Studies in Education (OISE) of the University of Toronto, she became a prominent Canadian advocate of the abolition of psychiatry and was particularly critical of electroconvulsive therapy (ECT) and psychiatric drugs.